Legal

 18. Assignment

 (b) SafePulse will give you written notice at least thirty 30 days before transferring the maintenance agreement to another company.
-This notice will inform you who will be taking over the maintenance services and their contact details.

 (c) When SafePulse transfers the maintenance agreement, your rights under these Terms and Conditions remain unchanged.
-The new company must honour all existing arrangements including your maintenance schedule, and service levels.

 (e) You cannot transfer your rights or responsibilities under these Terms and Conditions to another person or business without SafePulse’s written consent.
-This ensures SafePulse continues to deal with the party it originally contracted with.
-Any attempt to transfer without consent will be invalid.

 (f) This assignment clause survives even if these Terms and Conditions end for any reason.